Stone Temple Pilots: Legacy

 After the death of Scott Weiland, Smashing Pumpkins singer Billy Corgan paid official tribute to the band and musician, calling him one of the greatest voices of their generation:

 "It was, I'd guess you'd say, my way of apology for having been so critical of STP when they appeared on the scene like some crazy, man-fueled rocket.
 And not only was the knight up front freshly handsome to a fault, but he could sing too!
 As any supreme actor gives a real and different voice to each character played.
 It was STP's 3rd album that had got me hooked, a wizardly mix of glam and post-punk, and I confessed to Scott, as well as the band many times, how wrong I'd been in assessing their native brilliance.
 And like Bowie can and does, it was Scott's phrasing that pushed his music into a unique, and hard to pin down, aesthetic sonicsphere.
 Lastly, I'd like to share a thought which though clumsy, I hope would please Scott In Hominum.
 And that is if you asked me who I truly believed were the great voices of our generation, I'd say it were he, Layne, and Kurt."

+Media outlets reported on Weiland's death stating he was a "powerful voice" with a "mercurial vocal style" during his time with the Stone Temple Pilots.

-On December 3, 2016, STP posted a tribute on their website to mark the one year anniversary of Weiland's death.
+On December 3, 2016, STP posted a tribute on their website to mark the first anniversary of Weiland's death.
 In 2017, Metal Injection ranked Stone Temple Pilots at number 9 on their list of "10 Heaviest Grunge Bands".